Traditional Turkish Lentil Soup: Mercimek Corbasi

-Traditional Turkish lentil soup is a delectable and nutritious vegetarian delight crafted from red lentils, an array of vegetables, and a harmonious blend of authentic Turkish spices.
-Its simplicity in preparation belies its rich flavors and wholesome qualities.
+Traditional Turkish lentil soup is a delicious and nutritious vegetarian delight made from red lentils, an array of vegetables, and a harmonious blend of authentic Turkish spices.

 This creamy soup holds a significant place in Turkish culinary traditions, gracing tables as a beloved side dish, a flavorful starter, or even standing as a fulfilling main course that captivates the taste buds of many.

 I remember eating this soup at the corbaci (soup house) almost weekly while I was living in Turkey.
 Freshly made soup paired with freshly baked Turkish bread is harika (wonderful)!
-Now, I just have to make the soup myself (or ask my wife nicely).
+Now, I just have to make the soup myself.
 Luckily, it’s super easy to make.

 Table of Contents